Safe Haven Information and Links

 Soccer Accident Insurance (S.A.I.)

-Players, Coaches, Referees and other volunteers are only insured when registered with the national office.
+Players, Coaches, Referees and other volunteers are only insured when registered with the National Office.
 SAI is a supplementary insurance only, with a $200 deductible.
-Make sure parents are aware that they can download the S.A.I. claim form, and that a claim should be made within 90 days of the date of injury.
+Claims should be filed within 90 days of the date of injury.

 The AYSO Incident Report Form" is to be used in the event of Injury, Incident or Property Damage.
 The region will keep it on file, with a copy of the completed SAI.
 If parents do not want to use AYSO's SAI, a note to that effect will be placed with the incident report into a file.
 These reports need to be held for 7 years, just like the player forms, etc. If a legal issue comes from the injury then National will contact the region for the completed form.